AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 Processing Tools
 ================

-Some of AequilibraE's plugin functionalities are now available in a Processing plugin.
+Some of AequilibraE's plugin functionalities are now available in a processing plugin.
-The processing plugin is automatically installed with AequilibraE and allows the user to create projects from links, export matrices, and much more.
-The processing plugin usage does not require open AequilibraE projects, although it is mandatory to have AequilibraE installed.
+The processing plugin is automatically installed with AequilibraE and allows you to perform several tasks, such as creating project from links, exporting matrices, and much more, as a batch process or not.
+To use the processing plugin, you don't have to directly open the AequilibraE project, although it is mandatory to have AequilibraE installed.

 To find AequilibraE's processing plugin, click on the **Processing** panel and select **Toolbox**.
 You can also use the available QGIS shortcut to open the Toolbox window.